nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

             the contents of the file, including the corrupted data.
             * While this corrupted data would not affect program flow, it may create unexpected output.
 If necessary, users can manually inspect the file and remove unwanted data at their own discretion.
        * Test case: If corrupted data is unreadable.
-             ```
-             There was an error loading the data for FridgeFriend!
-             Index 1 out of bounds for length 1
-             ```
+No error message will be shown.
+User can only identify that data has been corrupted when using the `history` command.
+The contents of the entire file will not be parsed, even if there is valid content in some parts of the file.
+            * The contents of the file will not be affected.
+If necessary, users can manually inspect the file and remove corrupted data, in order to salvage any valid data.

 ## Attribution

 The format of this User Guide was adapted from [AddressBook Level 3(AB3) Developer Guide](https://github.com/se-edu/addressbook-level3/blob/master/docs/DeveloperGuide.md).